pulumi/pulumi-eks/README.md

 # Pulumi Amazon Web Services (AWS) EKS Components

 The Pulumi EKS library provides a Pulumi component that creates and manages the resources necessary to run an EKS Kubernetes cluster in AWS.
+This component exposes the Crosswalk for AWS functionality documented in the [Pulumi Elastic Kubernetes Service guide](https://www.pulumi.com/docs/guides/crosswalk/aws/eks/) as a package available in all Pulumi languages.

 This includes:
 - The EKS cluster control plane.